SuusHeijnekamp2004/Living-Ocean/README.md

 ### Step two - Using a Torus as spatial structure

-1. A torus geometry is created
-The torus provides a circle structure with evenly distributed vertices.
+1. A torus geometry is created the torus provides a circle structure with evenly distributed vertices.
 This makes it suitable as a spatial framework for placing multiple objects in a continuous loop.

-2. Vertex positions of the torus are used as instance coordinates Each vertex of the torus mesh provides X, Y and Z values.
+2. Vertex positions of the torus are used as instance coordinates each vertex of the torus mesh provides X, Y and Z values.
 These values are connected to the instancing parameters of the fish, determining where each fish is placed in 3D space.

-3. Form and structure are separated
-The fish defines the visual appearance, while the torus defines the spatial arrangement.
+3. Form and structure are separated the fish defines the visual appearance, while the torus defines the spatial arrangement.
 This separation allows us to change the overall structure without modifying the fish geometry itself.

 ### Step three - Enabling instancing

-1. Instancing is enabled on the geometry COMP Instancing allows the system to render a large number of fish efficiently using one source geometry.
+1. Instancing is enabled on the geometry COMP instancing allows the system to render a large number of fish efficiently using one source geometry.
 Instead of copying the fish manually, each instance is generated based on external position data.

-2. Torus vertex positions are connected to the instancing parameters The previously prepared torus vertex positions are connected to the Translate X,Y and Z instancing parameters of the geometry COMP.
+2. Torus vertex positions are connected to the instancing parameters the previously prepared torus vertex positions are connected to the Translate X,Y and Z instancing parameters of the geometry COMP.
 This determines where each fish instance is placed in 3D space.

-3. Multiple fish instances are generated automatically Once the instancing parameters are connected, the single fish element is duplicated across all torus vertex positions, resulting in multiple visible fish instances.
+3. Multiple fish instances are generated automatically once the instancing parameters are connected, the single fish element is duplicated across all torus vertex positions, resulting in multiple visible fish instances.

 ### Step four - Deforming the torus with noise

-1. A noise SOP is applied to the torus
-Noise introduces small variations in the torus shape, preventing it from appearing rigid or artificial.
+1. A noise SOP is applied to the torus noise introduces small variations in the torus shape, preventing it from appearing rigid or artificial.
 The deformation affects all vertex positions.

 2. Fish positions update automatically through instancing because the fish instances inherit their position from the torus vertices, any deformation of the torus directly changes the fish distribution.
 This creates organic, flowing motion without animating each fish individually.